 Video chat is another way for young children, even babies, to learn and build relationships with long-distance relatives and friends.

 Sharing Stories with Your Baby

 Babies love the sounds of words and the sound of your voice.
-They like cloth, vinyl and boardbooks with simple stories and pictures of things they know.
+They like cloth, vinyl and board books with simple stories and pictures of things they know.
 They like to wave their arms and bat the pages.
 As they get older, they join in and help tell the story.
-Sharing stories is a time for you to feel close and help your baby learn.
+Reading and sharing books is a time for you to feel close and help your baby learn.